COGSLLC/civicjournal-time/DEMOMODE.md

 5. “Now revert the DB to exactly that snapshot.”

 All from a **pure CLI**, no GUI needed—just your terminal, CJ-T, and a willingness to explore.

+## 8. Retro TUI Interface and Database Tools

+Demo Mode centers around a throwback text interface inspired by 1980s terminals.
+When you launch `cj-demo nav` the screen fills with a bordered layout reminiscent of classic bulletin board systems.
+Navigation relies entirely on the arrow keys:

+The TUI uses a blue background with white and gray text to evoke the feel of old bulletin board systems.
+It attempts to expand the terminal to at least 80×20 characters so the layout fits comfortably, but you can still resize the window to any larger dimension, including full screen.

+* **←/→** cycle through leaves in chronological order.
+* **↑/↓** move between parent and child pages.
+* **Enter** expands a focused item (leaf or page) to show raw JSON and metadata.
+* **H** opens a help pane describing available commands.
+* **Q** quits the browser.

+Inside the TUI you can perform common database operations without leaving the interface:

+* Press **S** to show the container state.
+The TUI prompts you for a timestamp and displays a template like `YYYY-MM-DDTHH:MM:SSZ` so you know the expected format.
+* Press **R** to revert a connected database to that state (confirmation required).
+* Press **F** to search leaves by hash or timestamp.
+* Press **D** to dump the current page or leaf to a file for offline analysis.

+This lightweight interface requires only a terminal emulator yet gives full access to the journal.
+Use it to demo time‑travel queries, verify Merkle proofs, and even roll your database backward and forward interactively.